- Registration and Credit Information

 - Waiver of Registration for Certificate, Master's, and Pre-Candidacy Doctoral Students

 - Leave of Absence for Childbearing, Adoption, Illness or Dependent Care

 - Withdrawal from Classes

 - The Washington Consortium Arrangement

 Registration and Credit Information

 To attend classes at the University of Maryland, College Park, it is necessary to process an official registration.
 Specific registration dates and instructions are printed in the Registration Guide and on the MyUM website, www.my.umd.edu.
-Registration information for Summer Term, Winter Term, and Professional Programs may be found at www.oes.umd.edu.
+Registration information for Summer Session, Winter Session, and Professional Graduate Programs administered by the Office of Extended Studies may be found at www.oes.umd.edu.

 Designation of Full-Time and Part-Time Status